PrestaShop/docs/src/content/1.7/development/page-reference/back-office/order/add-new-order/_index.md

 Use the search to find desired customer by `email` or `name` or `create a new one` by pressing `Add new customer`.
 Customer search is performed using `ajax` by calling [CustomerController::searchAction](https://github.com/PrestaShop/PrestaShop/blob/develop/src/PrestaShopBundle/Controller/Admin/Sell/Customer/CustomerController.php).
 Javascript code can be found in [customer-manager.js](https://github.com/PrestaShop/PrestaShop/blob/develop/admin-dev/themes/new-theme/js/pages/order/create/customer-manager.js)

 {{% notice %}}
 `Add new customer` button opens the same form from `Customers -> Customers -> Add new customer` loaded in an iframe.
+The `iframe` content is rendered using the `Lite Display` mode of the Back Office.
 {{% /notice %}}

 Once the customer is loaded, a new cart is created behind the scenes and the following information is shown: